amzn/zeek-plugin-bacnet/README.md

 ## Sharing and Contributing

 This code is made available under the [BSD-3-Clause license](LICENSE).
-[Guidleines for contribuing](CONTRIBUTING.md) are available as well as a [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
+[Guidelines for contribuing](CONTRIBUTING.md) are available as well as a [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
 A [Dockerfile](Dockerfile) has been included in the repository to assist with setting up an environment for testing any changes to the plugin.